miltonra/RomCom/docs/sphinx/source/pages/glossary.rst

     Protocol
         Documentation in code, detailing the interface a Class supports via undocumented :term:`dunder methods`.
+        They are named in UpperCamelCaseP, which is UpperCamelCase with a big P at the end which stands for Protocol and avoids tedious naming conflicts.

     dunder methods
         Special methods (also known as magic methods) whose names are surrounded by double underscores (dunders).